 A dispute over customs violations in Rangoon and the claimed abduction of two British sea captains gave the British an excuse to commence the Second Anglo-Burmese War in 1852, which was briefer than the first and resulted in the British taking Rangoon and the port towns in the south of the country, utterly humiliating the Konbaung Dynasty.

-In 1857, Mindon Min, Myanmar’s penultimate and highly revered king, moved his capital from Ava (modern-day Inwa) to Mandalay.
+Five years later in 1857, Mindon Min, Myanmar’s penultimate and highly revered king, moved his capital from Ava (modern-day Inwa) to Mandalay.
 Mindon is principally remembered as one of the most devout kings of Myanmar, but he was also the instigator for sweeping political and administrative reform.
 The Court of Mandalay, unlike that of Ava, responded to the increasingly Europe-centric balance of power.
-Mindon accepted and engaged with the new world order, sending sons of the courts to be educated in Europe and a delegation to Queen Victoria at Buckingham Palace.
+Mindon accepted and engaged with the new world order, sending sons of the court to be educated in Europe and a delegation to Queen Victoria at Buckingham Palace.

 Due to fear of assassination, Mindon held off naming an heir until it was too late.
 When he died suddenly in 1878, quick maneuvering by one of his wives led to the young and nondescript Prince Thibaw taking the throne.
 Thibaw was conveniently infatuated with the schemer’s daughter, Supayalat.
 The subsequent massacre of 79 of his kinsmen seen to be potential rivals, including women and children, shocked the nation and was even reported in aghast editorials of European newspapers.
 Both mother-in-law and wife were strong-minded, ambitious and paranoid, and between them, it is said, drove the young king into an emasculated, gin-soaked state of depression.
 His own paranoia kept him within the palace walls from his coronation to the day the British arrived.